johnnymatthews/learning-aion/1-getter-setter-aiwa/README.md

 The purpose of this front end is to allow users to:

 1. See what the current string is.
-2. Set the string to something else, if they have the correct private key.
+2. Set the string to something else, if they have the [Aiwa](https://getaiwa.com/) browser extension.

-This file is incredibly simple, and just contains two input fields to take our private key, and the new string we want to input.
-It should be noted that having a user enter their private key into a webpage is incredibly dangerous and should never be done in applications that real users are going to use.
-We've just done it here to simplify things.
+This file is incredibly simple, and just contains an input field to take the new string we want to input.
+It should be noted that in order to make transactions with Aiwa, you must have AION in the wallet.
+Currently, you can get AION Mastery coins through [BlockX Labs's faucet](https://faucets.blockxlabs.com/).

-The new string input field has an `id` of `new_string_input`, the private key input field has an `id` of `private_key_input`, and the current string output has an `id` of `current_string_output`.
+The new string input field has an `id` of `new_string_input` and the current string output has an `id` of `current_string_output`.
 This is so we can reference them easily within our custom `script.js` file.

 ### CSS